naokishibuya/ShinkaEvolve-FE/README.md

 ```
     maximize   L(r)
-    subject to -3 ≤ r_i ≤ 3
+    subject to -3 ≤ r_i ≤ 3              (per-factor bounds)
+               √(r^T Σ^(-1) r) ≤ 4       (joint sigma constraint)
 ```

 where:

-- $r$ is the vector of individual factor shocks in sigma units
-  (e.g., $r = [r_{\text{eq}}, r_{\text{vol}}, r_{\text{fx}}, r_{\text{ir}}]$),
+- $r$ is the vector of individual factor shocks in sigma units (e.g., $r = [r_{\text{eq}}, r_{\text{vol}}, r_{\text{fx}}, r_{\text{ir}}]$),
 - $r_i$ is the shock applied to each factor $i$,
-- $L(r)$ is the portfolio P&L under the Greek-based approximation.
+- $L(r)$ is the portfolio P&L under the Greek-based approximation,
+- $\Sigma$ is the crisis correlation matrix.

-The optimiser's output is treated as ground truth for Shinka’s analysis.
+The optimizer's output is treated as ground truth for Shinka's analysis.

-A separate crisis-severity measure, based on [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) and refered to here as **joint sigma**, quantifies how extreme the combined shock configuration is under the assumed covariance.
-Given the factor shocks $r$ and the covariance matrix $\Sigma$, the joint sigma is computed as:
+The **joint sigma** constraint, based on [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance), limits how extreme the combined shock configuration can be under the assumed crisis covariance structure.
+It prevents unrealistic combinations of simultaneous extreme moves across all factors while still allowing diverse crisis scenarios.

-$$
-\text{joint\_sigma}(r) = \sqrt{r^\top \Sigma^{-1} r}.
-$$

-Joint sigma provides an optional sense of how crisis-like the shock configuration is under the specified covariance structure.

 ## Coder LLM, Prompt Builder and Scenario Ontology